B1nus/numple/README.md

 A simple programming language made for doing math with numbers.

 # Syntax
+The syntax is similar to that of math:
 ```
 sub(a, b) R, R -> R
   return a - b
 ```
-Feel free to skip the type declaration.
+Feel free to skip the type declaration:
 ```
 sub(a, b) -> R
   return a - b
 ```
 ## Numbers
-The types in numlang are the same as in math.
+The types in numple are the same as in math.
 We have N, Z, Q, R and C.
 ```
 n = 0
 z = -1